 “Massage” means the manipulation of the soft tissues of the human body with the hand, foot, arm or elbow, whether or not such manipulation is aided by hydrotherapy, including colonic irrigation, or thermal therapy; any electrical or mechanical device; or the application to the human body of a chemical or herbal preparation.”

 We have listed some of the many types of massage below.
-A licensed therapist will be able to help you discover the type that benefits you the most.
+A Licensed Massage Therapist will be able to help you discover the type of therapy which will benefit you the most.
+Massage Therapy helps the body heal itself while increasing health and well-being.

-- Aromatherapy Massage – is massage therapy combined with a blend of essential oils created from the pure essences of plants to create harmony, heal, and balance all aspects of a person from mental to physical to emotional to spiritual.
+- Aromatherapy Massage is massage therapy combined with a blend of essential oils created from the pure essences of plants to create harmony, heal, and balance all aspects of a person from mental to physical to emotional and spiritual.

 - CranioSacral Therapy – a light touch manipulation technique of the head and the bottom of the spine which treats cerebral and spinal imbalances or blockages.
 It is useful for treating sensory, motor or intellectual dysfunction including headaches, whiplash, back pain, jaw problems, and problems of the eyes and ears.